alfarizium/ldr-solar-tracker/README.md

 ## How It Works
 The core principle is simple: keep the solar panel pointed at the brightest light source.

-Two LDRs are placed with a small separation between them on the solar panel assembly.
+Two LDRs are placed with a small separation (the bigger the seperation, the more accurate the value) between them on the solar panel assembly.
 The system continuously reads the resistance values from both LDRs, which correspond to the intensity of the light they are receiving.
 * If one LDR receives more light than the other, it indicates the sun is more directly aligned with that sensor.
 * The microcontroller then compares these two values.
 * Based on which LDR has a lower resistance (higher light intensity), the servo motor is commanded to rotate the solar panel frame either left or right.